ruoxinyuan/ResidualTPP/rebuttal 3.md

 >Relation To Broader Scientific Literature:

 Thanks for pointing out some valuable related work.
-Loison et al.(2024) introduce UNHaP, a novel framework designed to differentiate structured physiological events, modeled through marked Hawkes processes, from spurious detections, modeled as Poisson noise.
-UNHaP assumes that true signal follows a Hawkes process with specific Poisson noise, whereas our method offers greater flexibility in handling arbitray noise.
+Loison et al.(2024) introduce UNHaP, a novel framework designed to differentiate structured physiological events, modeled through MHP, from spurious detections, modeled as Poisson noise.
+UNHaP assumes that true signal follows a HP with specific Poisson noise, whereas our method offers greater flexibility in handling arbitray noise.
 Zhang et al.(2021) propose a less computationally-friendly method to select exogenous events through the best subset selection framework, whereas our method is more lightweight and efficient.
 We will include more discussions on the literature review in the Camera-ready version.